-Following a review of existing lease type arrangements within the Authority it has been determined that it should apply the portfolio expedient (Code of Practice 2023/24 paragraph 4.2.2.31) for photocopiers and similar machines (MFDs, franking machines etc).
-The reasoning for this is that the Authority does not expect that this will differ materially from applying IFRS16 to individual leases within that portfolio.
+Following a review of existing lease type arrangements within the Authority it has been determined that it should apply the portfolio expedient for photocopiers and similar machines (MFDs, franking machines etc).
+The Authority does not expect that this will differ materially from applying IFRS16 to individual leases within that portfolio.
 They all also have similar characteristics in function, cost and leases agreements.
 On this basis they will all fall within the low cost exemption.